 This year marks the 84th anniversary of the famous Surgeon’s Photograph.
 Gossip is that the photo is actually of a toy submarine purchased from Woolworths with a fake Nessie head.
 As ‘Nessie’ sank after the photograph, maybe the sonar equipment might eventually find her in the loch!

-At Dores lives Steve Feltham, otherwise known as the Nessie Hunter who has been resident on the shore at Dores on Loch Ness since 1991, mounting a one-man permanent search for the famous monster.
-You can chat to Steve at Dores, buy one of his famous Nessie replicas and admire the view down to Urquhart Castle is also stunning – which is stunning whatever the weather on Loch Ness!
+At Dores lives Steve Feltham, otherwise known as the Nessie Hunter who has been resident on the shore at Dores since 1991, mounting a one-man permanent search for the famous monster.
+You can chat to Steve at Dores, buy one of his famous Nessie replicas and admire the view down to Urquhart Castle is also stunning – which is stunning whatever the weather!

 Boleskine House and Graveyard